-Eight CRPF jawans were killed when a Maoist group blew up a vehicle near Bijapur district in Chhattisgarh.
+Eight CRPF jawans were killed when a Maoist group blew up a vehicle near Bijapur district in Chhattisgarh on this day.

 - About a month after the horrific Dantewada attack by Maoists in which 76 security personnel were killed, they struck again on 8 May 2010, near District Bijapur in Chhattisgarh state.